Laissez-faire

-Laissez-faire (/ˌlɛseɪˈfɛər/ LESS-ay-FAIR, from laissez faire /fr/, lit. 'let do') is a type of economic system in which transactions between private individuals are free from any form of economic interventionism (such as subsidies or regulations).
-As a system of thought, laissez-faire rests on the following axioms: "the individual is the basic unit in society, i.e., the standard of measurement in social calculus; the individual has a natural right to freedom; and the physical order of nature is a harmonious and self-regulating system."
+Laissez-faire (/ˌlɛseɪˈfɛər/ LESS-ay-FAIR, from laissez faire /fr/, lit. 'let do') implies that nothing restricts what happens, irrespective of the potential consequences.
+In the financial area, it is a type of economic system in which transactions between private individuals are free from any form of economic interventionism (such as subsidies or regulations).

+Applied to a system of thought, laissez-faire implies the following axioms: "the individual is the basic unit in society, i.e., the standard of measurement in social calculus; the individual has a natural right to freedom; and the physical order of nature is a harmonious and self-regulating system."
 The original phrase was laissez faire, laissez passer, with the second part meaning "let (things) pass".
 It is generally attributed to Vincent de Gournay.

-Another basic principle of laissez-faire holds that markets should naturally be competitive, a rule that the early advocates of laissez-faire always emphasized.
+In its application to markets, the principle of laissez-faire holds that markets should naturally be competitive, a rule that the early advocates of laissez-faire always emphasized.

 The Physiocrats were early advocates of laissez-faire and advocated for an impôt unique, a tax on land rent to replace the "monstrous and crippling network of taxation that had grown up in 17th century France".
-Their view was that only land should be taxed because land is not produced but a naturally existing resource, meaning a tax on it would not be taking from the labour of the taxed, unlike most other taxes.
+Their view was that only land should be taxed because land is not produced but is a naturally existing resource, meaning a tax on it would not take from the labour of the taxed, unlike most other taxes.

 Proponents of laissez-faire argue for a near complete separation of government from the economic sector.
-The phrase laissez-faire is part of a larger French phrase and literally translates to "let [it/them] do", but in this context the phrase usually means to "let it be" and in expression "laid back".
+The phrase laissez-faire is part of a larger French phrase and literally translates to "let [it/them] do", but in this context the phrase usually means "let it be" and, as an expression, "laid back".
 Although never practiced with full consistency, laissez-faire capitalism emerged in the mid-18th century and was further popularized by Adam Smith's book The Wealth of Nations.